crate/crate-tutorials/docs/install.rst

 ..
 SEEALSO::

-      Consult the :ref:`reference:cli` documentation for further information about the ``./bin/crate`` command.
+      Consult the :ref:`crate-reference:cli` documentation for further information about the ``./bin/crate`` command.